androidx/androidx/docs/do_not_mock.md

 }
 ```

-In api like the one above, in java 7 tests for value received in `Callback`
+In API like the one above, in Java 7 tests for value received in `Callback`
-tended to become very wordy without mockito.
+tended to become very wordy without Mockito.
 But now in your tests you can use
-Kotlin and test will be as short as with mockito:
+Kotlin and test will be as short as with Mockito:

 ```kotlin
 fun test() {